hubtype/botSON/source/index.html.md

 }
 ```

-It is required a state named 'initial', that is the first state in the conversation flow. 'initial' will only start after the user sends it's first input.
+It is required to set some 'initial_state', that is the first state in the conversation flow. 'initial_state' will only start after the user sends it's first input.
 Then, it will update the context, write the outputs and go to `next_step`.

 ###label